This post may contain affiliate links. Please read our privacy policy.

 The best way to store radicchio is unwashed and in a bag in the vegetable bin in your refrigerator.
 If stored like this, it will last 4 to 5 days.

-Washing the leaves before storing tends to encourage the growth of mold and bacteria, so don’t wash it until just before preparing.
+Washing the leaves before storing tends to encourage the growth of mold and bacteria, so don’t wash them until just before preparing.
 If your head or leaves are looking a little limp, you may be able to revive them by soaking them in an ice bath for about 10 minutes.

 FAQs